d4wae89d498/NAWP/readme.md

 If the project is already using a database, you'll have to attach it using SQL Server Management Studio or SQL Operations Studio.
 Else you'll have to design your database and generate your models with Atlas.

-Project database is available here (.MDF / .LDF files)  :  http://google.com
+Demo project database is available here (.MDF / .LDF files)  :  http://google.com

 ## Minimum requirements
 - PHP >= 7.2.0